- Art & Photography

 Mathematics is important both in its own right and as a tool to aid understanding in other subject areas.
 It helps develop logical and abstract thought processes as well as being applicable to a wide range of practical situations.

-All students in Years 7, 8 and 9 follow detailed schemes of work, which aim to ensure that all students become fluent in the fundamentals of mathematics, reason mathematically and can solve problems by applying their mathematics to a variety of routine and non-routine problems.
+All students in Key Stage 3 follow detailed schemes of work, which aim to ensure that all students become fluent in the fundamentals of mathematics, reason mathematically and can solve problems by applying their mathematics to a variety of routine and non-routine problems.

 The scheme of work for key stage three is split into six main topic areas.
 Students focus on the understanding of the core mathematical content initially and then focus on mathematical key processes, learning to formulate and solve mathematical problems, as well as using and applying their skills in other subject areas.